cachristopoulou/api-documentation/pages/04.guides/04.pos-integration/docs.md

 TBD
 -->

-## Buy online ship from store
+## Buy Online, Ship from store

-With buy online ship from store we make it possible to place orders in the webshop which are packed and shipped by a store.
+With "Buy online, Ship from store" we make it possible to place orders in the webshop which are packed and shipped by a store.

 ### Setup

-To setup buy online ship from store in centra it is required to setup a brick and mortar and a warehouse for each store that can accept orders.
-To get this data our [GraphQL API](/api-references/graphql-integration-api) can be used
+To setup "Buy online, Ship from store" in Centra it is required to setup a Brick and Mortar and a warehouse for each store that can accept orders.
+To get this data our [GraphQL API](/api-references/graphql-integration-api) can be used.

 ##### Brick and Mortar